kaushikdasroy/my_fastpages/_posts/2022-01-29-creating-simple-app-using-monai-deploy.md

 ## Run the docker image with an input image locally

-We will use the same input image which we used for test, which is not ideal.
+We will use the same input image which we used for test, which is not ideal, but using it for the purpose of demonstration.

 ```
 mkdir -p input && rm -rf input/*